badge-ga badge-ossf badge-cc zenodo fair-software.eu SQAaaS badge shields.io PyPI - Downloads

 Contributing

 pySDC code was originally developed by Robert Speck (@pancetta), and is now maintained and developed by a small community of scientists interested in SDC methods.
 Checkout the Changelog to see pySDC’s evolution since 2016.
+It has a software management plan (SWP), too, see here.

 Acknowledgements